-All staff who habitually use computers as a significant part of their normal work (significant is taken to be continuous / near continuous spells of an hour at a time) e.g. admin staff, Office Manager and Head of School etc. shall have a self-DSE assessment carried out by the Business Manager.
+All staff who habitually use computers as a significant part of their normal work (significant is taken to be continuous / near continuous spells of an hour at a time) e.g. admin staff, Office Manager and Head etc. shall have a self-DSE assessment carried out by the MAT Central Team.

 All workstations, chairs and associated equipment shall comply with the requirements of the Health and Safety (Display Screen Equipment) Regulations 1992 and current British Standards.
-School office staff will be responsible for checking this when ordering.
+MAT Central Team staff will be responsible for checking this when ordering.